Overview

 Volunteer reward programme

-The Foundation are immensely grateful for the support of the micro:bit volunteer community and recognise volunteer contributions in the form of a digital badge.
+The Foundation are immensely grateful for the support of the micro:bit volunteer community and recognise volunteer contributions via the volunteer reward programme.

-There are three different levels of digital badge and these are awarded quarterly for contributions reaching 1000, 7500 and 15,000+ words.
+There are three different levels of digital badge and these are awarded every 6 months for contributions reaching 1000, 7500 and 15,000+ words.
 The badges can be used on social profiles, email and documents.

 FAQ